 Set mostly in the Western suburbs of Melbourne, JM Green’s Good Money introduces Stella Hardy.
 A social worker by vocation, Hardy is the sort of laksa-loving, inner-city woman who fits into the role of accidental detective with considerable aplomb.
-Reviewed at Newtown Review of Books
+She moves through the suburbs on foot, by tram and taxi, regardless of the weather and her own personal health, while sometimes reflecting back to her life as a young girl on a farm – and the lessons (harshly) learnt then.

 Author: